wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 ## Create Your Vue + Go App

-In this tutorial, you will create a single-page application that shows love to open source projects on GitHub.
+In this tutorial, you will create a single-page application that allows users to show their love for open source projects on GitHub.
 For the frontend you'll use Vue and popular tooling like `vuex`, `vue-cli`, `vuetify`, and `vue-router`.
-On the backend, you'll use Go to write a REST API and persist your data in MongoDB.
+On the backend, you'll use Go to build a REST API and persist your data in MongoDB.

 Authentication and user management can be a major pain, so you'll use JSON Web Token (JWT) based authentication when making requests from the SPA and [Okta's Go JWT Verifier](https://github.com/okta/okta-jwt-verifier-golang) as a middleware on your backend to validate the user's token on every request.

-Once complete, users will be able to authenticate via OpenID Connect (OIDC), search for projects on GitHub, favorite those projects and even add notes where needed!
+Once complete, users will be able to authenticate via OpenID Connect (OIDC), search for projects on GitHub, favorite those projects, and even write notes about their favorite projects!

 ### Create the Vue and Go Directory Structure